-- 1. The term "Hospital" means the Alameda Hospital, including its Skilled Nursing Facilities and others as applicable. - 2.
-The term "Practitioner" means a licensed Physician (medical or osteopathic), Dentist, or Podiatrist. - 3.
-The term "Medical Staff" means the organization of those medical physicians, osteopathic physicians, dentists, or podiatrists who have been granted recognition as members of the Medical Staff pursuant to the terms of these Bylaws. - 4.
-The term "Member" unless otherwise expressly limited, means any medical physician, osteopathic physician, dentist, podiatrist or clinical psychologist holding a current license to practice within the scope of his or her licensure that has been granted and maintains Medical Staff membership. - 5.
-The term "Board of Trustees" (BOT) means the Alameda Health System Authority Board of Trustees, which is the governing body of the Health System. - 6.
-The term "Chief Medical Officer" (CMO) means a physician and surgeon appointed by the Chief Executive Officer and approved by the Medical Executive Committee to provide all necessary administrative support for the medical staff, communicate the views of the Health System administration to the medical staff, and serve as a liaison between the medical staff and the administration on particular issues.
-This position standing alone does not entitle its holder to vote on any matters of the Medical Staff or committees of the Medical Staff. - 7.
-The term "Medical Executive Committee" (MEC) means the Executive Committee of the Medical Staff. - 8.
-The term "Quality Professional Services Committee" (QPSC) means the subcommittee of the Alameda Health System Board of Trustees, which has the authority to render initial appointment, reappointment and renewal or modification of clinical privilege decisions of the Medical Staff. - 9.
+- 1. The term "Health System" means the Alameda Health System, including its Highland campus, Fairmont campus, John George campus, San Leandro campus and the Ambulatory clinics at, Eastmont Wellness Center, Hayward Wellness Center, Newark Wellness Center, Highland Wellness Center and others as applicable. - 2.
+The term "Practitioner" means a licensed Physician (medical or osteopathic), Dentist, Podiatrist, or Clinical Psychologist. - 3.
+The term "Medical Staff" means the organization of those medical physicians, osteopathic physicians, dentists, podiatrists or clinical psychologists who have been granted recognition as members of the Medical Staff pursuant to the terms of these Bylaws. - 4.
+The term "Member" unless otherwise expressly limited, means any medical physician, osteopathic physician, dentist, podiatrist or clinical psychologist holding a current license to practice within the scope of his or her licensure who has been granted and maintains Medical Staff membership. - 5.
+The term "Board of Trustees" means the Alameda Health System Authority Board of Trustees, which is the governing body of the Health System. - 6.
+The term "Chief Medical Officer" means a physician and surgeon appointed by the Chief Executive Officer and approved by the Medical Executive Committee to provide all necessary administrative support for the medical staff, communicate the views of the Health System administrative support for the medical staff, communicate the views of the Health System administration to the medical staff, and serve as a liaison between the medical staff and the administration on particular issues.
+This position standing alone does not entitle its holder to vote on any matters of the medical staff or committees of the medical staff. - 7.
+The term "Medical Executive Committee" means the Executive Committee of the Medical Staff. - 8.
+The term "Quality Professional Services Committee" (QPSC) means the subcommittee of the Health System Board of Trustees, who has the authority to render initial appointment, reappointment and renewal or modification of clinical privilege decisions. - 9.
 The term "Ongoing Professional Practice Evaluation (OPPE) and Focused Professional Practice Evaluation (FPPE)" are terms used for evaluation of a practitioner's performance.
-OPPE is the continuous evaluation of a practitioners' performance FPPE is a process whereby the organization evaluated the privilege-specific competence of the practitioner when new privileges are granted, when clinical activity is insufficient to evaluate competence or there is a particular question regarding a practitioner's care or professional conduct.
+OPPE is the continuous evaluation of a practitioners' performance (more than yearly evaluation).
+FPPE is a process whereby the organization evaluated the privilege-specific competence of the practitioner when new privileges are granted, when clinical activity is insufficient to evaluate competence or there is a particular question regarding a practitioner's care or professional conduct.